apache-spark-on-k8s/userdocs/src/jekyll/running-on-kubernetes.md

 dependencies are all hosted in remote locations like HDFS or http servers, they may be referred to by their appropriate remote URIs.
 Also, application dependencies can be pre-mounted into custom-built Docker images.
 Those dependencies can be added to the classpath by referencing them with `local://` URIs and/or setting the `SPARK_EXTRA_CLASSPATH` environment variable in your Dockerfiles.
+For any remote dependencies that aren't baked into the driver and executor docker images, whether they are supplied via http, or hdfs, or the resource staging server,  the init-container (`spark.kubernetes.initcontainer.docker.image`) must be specified during submission.

 ### Accessing Kubernetes Clusters